arcus/education_fellows/reproducibility.md

 * Being unable to perform required computation because of reliance on expensive, deprecated, or proprietary software or hardware
 * Results that don't replicate due to poor statistical practices, such as "p-hacking", "HARKing", or multiple tests without correction

+> Think about it: when have you been frustrated by a process or study that had poor reproducibility?
+Have you ever put **yourself** in a bad situation because you didn't think ahead to how you'd need to replicate your actions?

 ### Generalizability

 Research is **generalizable** if findings can be applied to a broad population.

 Historically, biomedical and social science research projects have struggled with generalizability due to unrepresentative data.
 For example, the acronym **"WEIRD"** refers to the tendency of psychological studies to rely on subjects (often undergraduate students) who are disproportionately from **W**estern, **E**ducated, **I**ndustrialized, **R**ich, and **D**eveloped cultures -- cultures which, compared with the global population as a whole, are indeed weird.

+> Read more: in 2010 Joseph Henrich and others published a brief in *Nature* coining "WEIRD" to describe skewed participation in psychological studies.
+The citation below includes a link to this piece in Penn libraries. <br/><br/>
+> Henrich, Joseph, et al. "Most people are not WEIRD: to understand human psychology, behavioural scientists must stop doing most of their experiments on Westerners." *Nature*, vol. 466, no. 7302, 2010, p.
+29. *Gale In Context: Science*, https://link.gale.com/apps/doc/A230766048/SCIC?u=upenn_main&sid=summon&xid=b438bdf6.

 Until recently, many biomedical studies were conducted on disproportionately male populations and ignored disease presentation or pharmacodynamics in women and girls (or even female lab animals).
+In 1993, the [NIH Revitalization Act](https://www.ncbi.nlm.nih.gov/books/NBK236531/) began requiring NIH-funded clinical research to include women as subjects.
+Two decades later, Janine Clayton and Francis Collins wrote a pointed call to action, again in *Nature*, indicating that bench researchers had not willingly followed best practices and needed NIH to force them to use female animals and cells:

+> There has not been a corresponding revolution in experimental design and analyses in cell and animal research — despite multiple calls to action.
+Publications often continue to neglect sex-based considerations and analyses in preclinical studies.
+Reviewers, for the most part, are not attuned to this failure.
+The over-reliance on male animals and cells in preclinical research obscures key sex differences that could guide clinical studies.
+And it might be harmful: women experience higher rates of adverse drug reactions than men do.
+Furthermore, inadequate inclusion of female cells and animals in experiments and inadequate analysis of data by sex may well contribute to the troubling rise of irreproducibility in preclinical biomedical research, which the NIH is now actively working to address.

+In early 2016, a policy requiring the consideration of sex as a biological variable (SABV) went into effect, and applications for NIH funding were required to comply with best practices related to sex-inclusive experimental design.
+Progress in NIH's SABV efforts were [recently reported in a 2020 article](https://orwh.od.nih.gov/in-the-spotlight/all-articles/orwh-releases-progress-report-sex-biological-variable-policy).

+> Listen to Janine Clayton speak about scientific rigor and female animal inclusion (5 minute listen): https://www.wbur.org/hereandnow/2014/05/20/nih-female-animals

-In wearable sensor and computer vision development, overwhelmingly white engineers using skewed samples have failed to realize that the optical sensors and computer vision algorithms they created perform less well on dark skin.
+In wearable sensor and computer vision development, overwhelmingly white engineers using skewed samples have failed to realize that the optical sensors and computer vision algorithms they created may perform less well on dark skin.
+See, for example, https://www.statnews.com/2019/07/24/fitbit-accuracy-dark-skin/ and https://www.nytimes.com/2018/06/21/opinion/facial-analysis-technology-bias.html.

 The challenge of generalizability is closely linked to reproducibility.
 For example, a study that demonstrates the effectiveness of exercise to improve functioning in depressed suburban teenagers may not generalize to city-dwelling adults.
 In order to gain broader generalizability, this promising experiment on a limited population should be reproduced in a broader or different population.
 If the original study is difficult to reproduce, however, such broader application may prove impossible.